fivdi/lcd/README.md

 It takes several milliseconds to initialize an LCD.
 The constructor starts the initialization process, but it doesn't wait around for it to complete.
-Instead, a 'ready' event is fired after the LCD has been completely initialized and is ready for usage.
+Instead, a 'ready' event is emitted after the LCD has been completely initialized and is ready for usage.

 The 'ready' handler leverages setInterval to execute a function that updates